 Development on Cardano uses the Haskell programming language.
 The symbol for the Cardano token, ADA, comes from the 19th-century mathematician Ada Lovelace.

 So far, Cardano has an impressive record.
-It has processed over 20 million transactions with no downtime, according to InvestorPlace, and it recently launched ADACash, a rewards token that gained 10,000 users in less than a month.
+By late last year, it had processed over 20 million transactions with no downtime, according to InvestorPlace, and it recently launched ADACash, a rewards token that gained 10,000 users in less than a month.
+It has become a popular blockchain for non-fungible token marketplaces, and DeFi transaction exchanges.

 6. Polygon (MATIC)

 Polygon is a decentralized application built on the Ethereum network as a way to expand Ethereum into a multi-chain system.
-Backed by Coinbase and Binance cryptocurrency exchanges, Polygon could be the solution developers need to deploy decentralized applications faster, more efficiently and less expensively, Benzinga noted, calling MATIC the most promising “layer two” token — that is, one built on an existing blockchain.
+Backed by Coinbase and Binance, Polygon could be the solution developers need to deploy decentralized applications faster, more efficiently and less expensively, Benzinga noted, calling MATIC the most promising “layer two” token — that is, one built on an existing blockchain.

 7. Stellar (XLM)